ropensci-archive/Rclean/README.md

 *Rclean* usage is simple.
 Have a script with code you want to clean saved to disk.
-Then, just run the `clean` function with the path to the script as the input:
+Then, just run the `clean` function with the path to the script as the input.
+Here, we can use an example script that is included with the package:

-    clean("./example/simple_script.R")
+    clean("example/simple_script.R")
     #> [1] Possible results:
     #>  [1] "1"         "2"         "3"         "4"         "5"
     #>  [6] "6"         "7"         "8"         "9"         "10"